Unless the context indicates otherwise, as used in OAR chapter 101, divisions 1 through 60, the following definitions will apply:

 (b) “Initial Measurement Period” means the twelve (12) consecutive month period starting with the first day of the employee’s employment.

 (29) “Midyear plan change event” means an event that provides an eligible employee an exception to the general plan year irrevocability rule that applies to PEBB benefit plan elections.
-Permissible midyear events fall into three broad groups with allowable subgroups:
+Not all events allow changes to all plans, only enrollment changes that are consistent with the event are allowed.
+Permissible midyear events fall into three broad groups with allowable subgroups.
+The broad groups are:

 (b) Cost or coverage changes; or